 The existence of this hierarchy is why it is wrong for women to act like one of the bros, or to speak brazenly to men.
 It is why feminism itself is abominable to God (his words, not ours; cf. Dt 22:5).
-Its aim from the beginning has been to equalize the power differential that God built into creation, flattening out gender roles into complete androgyny:
+Its aim from the beginning has been to equalize the power differential that God built into creation, flattening out sexual distinctions into complete androgyny:

 - First-wave feminism demanded that women have equal power in ruling society;

 - Second-wave feminism demanded that women have equal power in the family and in commerce;